 McKinsey describes AI’s impact on the insurance industry as “seismic,” predicting it will not only change insurance distribution, underwriting, and settlement significantly but will change insurers’ entire model from “detect and repair” to “predict and prevent.”

-Let’s take a look at AI’s potential for the insurance industry before learning how Lemonade is using AI right now to settle almost half its claims.
+Let’s take a look at AI’s potential for the insurance industry before learning how Lemonade uses AI Jim to start 98% of claims, pay around 30% instantly, and handle 40% without human intervention.

 AI for Insurance – What Could the Future of Insurance Entail?